Image Tools

 Turn images into Base64 data URIs for inlining in HTML and CSS.

-Quick start: Upload a JPG, PNG, or WebP image by dropping it onto the upload area or clicking to browse. → The tool encodes the image into a Base64 data URI string automatically. → Preview the generated string and its length to confirm it fits your use case.
+Quick start: Drop a PNG, JPG, WebP, or GIF onto the upload area, or click to browse. → The image is read and encoded into a Base64 data URI automatically. → Review the generated string and its length to confirm it suits your use case.

 How to use Image to Base64